Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/Backup-Restore/README.md

 /mnt/backup/bin/star -c -H=gnutar * | gzip -c > /mnt/backup/install-images/mc00.tar.gz
 ```

-## Transfering Files To/From PS2 Linux While in the Ramdisk
+## Transferring Files To/From PS2 Linux While in the Ramdisk

 The ramdisk does establish the network connection by default.
 Additionally, the ramdisk cannot establish a network connection via DHCP.
 Therefore, the network connection must be manually setup.
 It is recommended that the most recent leased DHCP-leased IP address be used for this.

-If the most recent IP address leased to PS2 linux was 192.168.1.10 with a subnet mask of 255.255.255.0, then the network connection can be manually setup using the following command:
+If the most recent IP address leased to PS2 Linux was 192.168.1.10 with a subnet mask of 255.255.255.0, then the network connection can be manually setup using the following command:
 ```bash
 ifconfig eth0 192.168.1.10 netmask 255.255.255.0 bcast 192.168.1.255
 ```